StefanFabian/qml_ros2_plugin/README.md

 # QML ROS2 Plugin

 Connects QML user interfaces to the Robot Operating System 2 (ROS2).
-Please be aware that this loses some of the semantic information that the message type would normally provide since you can subscribe to any message without specifying the type and the type is only checked if you do specify it.
+Please be aware that this loses some of the semantic information that the message type would normally provide, since you can subscribe to any message without specifying the type, and the type is only checked if you do specify it.

 * [For the Qt6 version click here](https://github.com/StefanFabian/qml6_ros2_plugin)
 * [For the ROS 1 version click here](https://github.com/StefanFabian/qml_ros_plugin).

 Currently, has support for the following:
-Logging, Publisher, Subscription, ImageTransportSubscription, Service client, ActionClient, TfTransform, Ament index and querying topics
+Logging, Publisher, Subscription, ImageTransportSubscription, Service Client, Action Client, TfTransform, Ament Index, and querying topics, services, and actions.

 https://github.com/StefanFabian/qml_ros2_plugin/assets/2090520/c45280cf-24fe-4ff1-8423-30035deda10d

-This demo interface uses Tf and a velocity publisher to control and display the turtle demo with less than 200 lines of code for the entire interface.
+This demo interface utilizes Tf and a velocity publisher to control and display the turtle demo, requiring less than 200 lines of code for the entire interface.
 It is available in the examples folder as `turtle_demo_control.qml`.

-**Note:** For full examples including ROS init calls and shutdown handling checkout the examples directory.

 ## Logging

-Logging is supported and correctly reports from which qml file and line the message came!
+Logging is supported and correctly reports from which QML file and line the message came!

 ```qml
 import Ros2 1.0